pupeno/prerenderer/README.md

 The elephant in the room of course is that SPAs are never *done*.
 Imagine a SPA that has a timer and every second sends a request to the server, and the server replies with the current time, which then the application displays.
 When is it done rendering?
 Never.
-But Prerendering needs to, at some point, decide that the page is *done enough* and ship it to the browser.
+But Prerenderer needs to, at some point, decide that the page is *done enough* and ship it to the browser.
 Doing this perfect is between hard to impossible and it's very dependant on the framework you use to drive your SPA.